RxLaboratory/Ramses/src-docs/docs/help/index.md

 - ![](../img/icons/state.svg){: style="width:18px;"} A [***State***](states.md) is part of an asset or shot status, and defines its working state (e.g. work in progress, to do, OK, etc.)
 - Application
     - File type

+## Ramses tree

+The easiest way to let *Ramses* manage your files and pipeline is to just set its working folder.
+See the section entitled [*Ramese Tree*](../files/tree.md) for more information.

+You can also set alternative paths to the *Ramses* working folder.
+Missing files will be looked for in these paths (and copied to the main path if available), and they will be used if the main path is not available.

+Finally, you can set a backup path too, which is a copy of the main folder where all files are stored. *Ramses* is able to update this backup folder, but will never read data from it.

+!!! note
+    Alternative and Backup paths are not implemented yet.

 ## Object general attributes